 The Oregon Trail was the most historic of the Overland Trails used by settlers, traders, and others to migrate to the western United States during the 19th century.
 The trail stretched for more than 2,000 miles from Independence, Missouri, to Oregon City, in present-day Oregon.
 The trail was originally used by Native American Indians for hunting and trading.
-Later, it was developed and improved by explorers like Lewis and Clark and Mountain Men like Jim Bridger.
+Later, it was developed and improved by explorers like Lewis and Clark and Mountain Men like Jedediah Smith and Jim Bridger.
 The trail gained widespread popularity in the 1840s when thousands of settlers started using it to move west.
 The trail’s popularity died out after the use of railroads started in the late 1860s, however, it played a significant part in the westward expansion of the United States and the fulfillment of Manifest Destiny.

 Oregon Trail Quick Facts

 - The Oregon Trail played a significant role in America’s fulfillment of Manifest Destiny.

 - It is estimated that as many as 650,000 moved west on the Overland Trails, including the Oregon Trail, from the early 1840s through the end of the Civil War.